seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** For me, the memories that flood back, is sitting in our apartment in Santa Monica, which we'd rented adjacent to Activision, which kind of dates it as well, because it took longer than three months because it must have been to 2005 if I'm sitting in an apartment in Santa Monica trying to code this thing.
 Because, we were writing the server in C++, which was a mistake.

-**Dylan:** When you think back to that, to MatchmakingPlus, to that lobby service, what was the hardest bit to build?
+**Dylan:** When you think back to that, to Matchmaking+, to that lobby service, what was the hardest bit to build?
 It was doing matchmaking, it was doing leaderboards.
 It was essentially like, like, proto-community stuff.
 Do you remember what was surprising?
 I mean, other than database.
 What was surprising at the start?

 **Sean:** The hard thing was that we made...
 I made... poor technical decisions.
 We tried to implement the server in C++, all of it, all of the business logic in C++.
 It's not something you should do.
 We did that because we thought it would be nice to just have one language that we're working on in the company.
 That was fragile, it crashed a lot.
 Starship troopers launched on this thing, and if more than 89 players connected, the servers went down.

 **Dylan:** Was it 89? it was something that was predictable!

 **Sean:** Because they launched on the C++ version.
-Yeah, apart from just that flakiness because we shouldn't have been writing our business logic in C++, individually... it was stuff like matchmaking means you have a function say that says create a session,  one of the PlayStations calls "create session", it puts a row in the database saying there's a new session and it at this IP address and here's the name of it or whatever.
+Yeah, apart from just that flakiness because we shouldn't have been writing our business logic in C++, individually... it was stuff like matchmaking means you have a function say that says create a session,  one of the PlayStations calls "create session", it puts a row in the database saying there's a new session and it's at this IP address and here's the name of it or whatever.
 And then other players would say "find sessions", and have parameters like "have less than certain number of players" or "close to me geographically" or "in my country" or whatever.
 Like these things aren't hard in and of themselves.
 These days they'd just be web services.

 **Dylan:** And these were all Matchmaking services for players on the same platform.
-Was there any cross-platform back there?
+Was there any cross-platform back then?

 **Sean:** We really wanted to do it.
 I mean, later on, we were completely capable of doing cross-platform.